HafZaharil/Monte-Carlo-Uncertainty-Analysis-of-solar-GHI/README.md

 The work focuses on Global Horizontal Irradiance (GHI) prediction uncertainty.
 Instead of predicting one exact future irradiance value, the method estimates a statistical range of possible GHI outcomes using historical clear-sky-normalised behaviour.

 The Monte Carlo results are validated against unseen GHI data from **23, 24, and 25 May 2026**.
-The results shows that R^2 values for each of the 23, 24 and 25 of May 2026 amount to
+The results shows that R^2 values for each of the 23, 24 and 25 of May 2026 amount to more than 0.9

 ---